erwanM974/hibou_nfa_generation/README.md

 ### Results

 The following table summarizes the results for our examples with 1, 4 and 8 doors.
+In the column titles of the table below :
+- #Q refers to a number of states
+- KW refers to the Kameda-Weiner algorithm
+- B refers to Brzozowski's algorithm

 | Example      | #Q original NFA | time gen            | #Q min NFA | time KW     | #Q min DFA | time det min B      |
 |--------------|-----------------|---------------------|------------|-------------|------------|---------------------|